Student Loans: Should You Pay Them Off Early?

 Minimizes Interest Costs

-Paying off your student loans early can minimize your interest costs.
-That’s because making early and extra repayments ahead of the loan repayment schedule can reduce the amount of interest charges you face during your period of indebtedness.
+Paying education loans off ahead of schedule may minimize your interest costs.
+That’s because making early and extra repayments ahead of the loan repayment schedule can reduce the amount of student loan interest charges you face during your period of indebtedness.

 Improves Debt-to-Income Ratio